Safeguarding is Everyone’s Responsibility

-- Report - To line manager, designated worker, it is their responsibility to make further decisions.
+- Report - To designated safeguarding lead, it is their responsibility to make further decisions.

 - Record - Exactly what has happened using the words said by the child.
-This information should be signed, dated and kept in a secure place as agreed within your confidentially policy.
+This information should be signed, dated and kept in a secure place as agreed within your safeguarding policy.

-- Refer - This will be the role of the designated officer who will make all further decisions.
-The only agencies that can investigate child protection cases are the Police, the Children and families Team and NSPCC.
+- Refer - This will be the role of the designated safeguarding lead who will make all further decisions.
+The only agencies that can investigate child protection cases are the Police and MASH (Multi-agency safeguarding hub).

 What is Safeguarding and Child protection?